soumyadbanik/Safe-Distance-Monitoring-APP/README.md

 Deployed using Flask API.

 # To-DOs
--[] Train on Darknet yolov4 with larger dataset.
+-[ ] Train on Darknet yolov4 with larger dataset.
--[X] Comparative study with other state-of-the-art object detectors.
+-[ X ] Comparative study with other state-of-the-art object detectors.
--[] Apply DeepSORT for multi object tracking.
+-[ ] Apply DeepSORT for multi object tracking.
--[X] To make compatible for edge devices like IOT and mobile devices (Need to train with yolo-v4 tiny model).
+-[ X ] To make compatible for edge devices like IOT and mobile devices (Need to train with yolo-v4 tiny model).
--[X] Increase fps (to make realtime).
+-[ X ] Increase fps (to make realtime).
--[] Deploy using Flask API.
+-[ ] Deploy using Flask API.
--[X] Host on cloud.
+-[ X ] Host on cloud.